metricas

 The results of this pilot study indicate that rifaximin treatment does not improve the prognosis in patients with SAH.
 Rifaximin treatment was not effective in either the standard treatment group, corticosteroid group, or pentoxifylline group.
 In addition, rifaximin treatment did not affect the recovery of liver function or gut microbial translocation and did not reduce the occurrence of liver-related complications.

 This study has several limitations.
 First, this study included too small a number of patients.
 Further studies including a sufficiently larger number of patients are warranted to prove the effectiveness of adding rifaximin in patients with SAH.
 Second, although this study is designed as an RCT, the possibility that the bias of the researcher or patients is involved should be considered because this is an open-label study without a placebo group.
+In fact, the rifaximin group had a higher MELD score than the control group, suggesting that rifaximin group included sicker patients (Table 1).
+Therefore, a blinded RCT with a placebo would be needed to reduce bias in the future.
 Third, pentoxifylline was included as the standard treatment for SAH.
-After the STOPAH study showed that pentoxifylline was ineffective in SAH [4], only corticosteroids were used as standard treatment for SAH.
-However, at the beginning of this study, pentoxifylline was able to be used as a standard treatment.
+After the STOPAH study showed that pentoxifylline was ineffective in SAH [5], only corticosteroids were used as standard treatment for SAH.
+However, at the beginning of this study, pentoxifylline was able to be used as a standard treatment, and pentoxifylline was not used in this study, since its use was not recommended by both the EASL and AASLD guidelines.
 Additionally, because this study used block randomization stratified by SAH treatment and adding rifaximin was ineffective in both pentoxifylline and corticosteroid groups, pentoxifylline treatment as standard treatment would not have affected the results of adding rifaximin in SAH.
 Fourth, a substantial number of patients used concomitant antibiotics.
 In this study, concomitant antibiotics did not affect the effectiveness of rifaximin.
 However, research is also needed on the differences in the type and severity of infections and the type of antibiotics used in the future.

 5Conclusions